Armed Forces of Guatemala

-The Guatemalan Armed Forces (Fuerzas Armadas de Guatemala) is the unified military organization comprising the Guatemalan Army, Navy, Air Force, and Presidential Honor Guard.
-The president of Guatemala is the commander-in-chief of the military, and formulates policy, training, and budget through the Minister of Defence.
-Day-to-day operations are conducted by the Chief of the General Staff.
+The Armed Forces of Guatemala (Fuerzas Armadas de Guatemala) is the unified military organization of the Guatemala, consisting of three services: the Army, Navy, and Air Force.
+The Guatemalan Armed Forces are responsible for defending the sovereignty and territorial integrity of the country, and both internal and external security.
+The president of Guatemala is the commander-in-chief of the military, and formulates policy, training, and budget through the Minister of National Defense.
+The Chief of the General Staff is responsible for its operations.